BAIRLab/DICOManager/README.md

 User can then reconstruct volumes with the reconstruct.py functions or deconstruct binary masks into RTSTRUCT files with deconstruction.py.

+Note: reconstuction.py is functional, but in need of refactoring.

 ## Prerequisites
 ### Packages
 Package requirements are specified in requirements.txt